apache/spark/docs/monitoring.md

 - shuffle-server.usedDirectMemory
 - shuffle-server.usedHeapMemory

+Below shuffle service server-side metrics are specific to the Push-Based Shuffle

+- blockAppendCollisions - how many times a shuffle block collided because of another block for the same reduce partition was being written
+- lateBlockPushes - how many times a shuffle block push request is too late
+- blockBytesWritten - the length of the pushed block data written to file in bytes
+- deferredBlockBytes - the size of the current deferred block parts buffered in memory
+- deferredBlocks - the number of the current deferred block parts buffered in memory
+- staleBlockPushes - how many times a shuffle block push request it stale

 # Advanced Instrumentation

 Several external tools can be used to help profile the performance of Spark jobs: